top of page

 STAGE 4: BUILDING CONTROL APPLICATION

-I will submit and administer a full Building Regulations Application on your behalf.
-I will liaise with Building Control throughout providing any further information they request to obtain your Notice of Approval.
+I will manage the entire Building Regulations Application process for you, liaising with Building Control and providing any additional information they might require to obtain your Notice of Approval.

-The approved drawings and specification will be a pricing package for a builder.
-When construction costs have been agreed these drawings and specification will form your contract between you and the builder.
+These approved drawings and specification will act as a pricing package for a builder.
+After finalising construction costs, these documents will also form the contract between you and a builder.

 Typical construction drawing including details to obtain Building Control Approval and form the contract between you and your builder.